-To the parents of \\\\\:
+To the parents of

-Your son/daughter has met the requirements for participation in Wahoo Public School District's program for high ability learners (HAL).
+Your son/daughter continues to meet the requirements for participation in Wahoo Public School District's program for high ability learners (HAL).
 Identification is based on measures that are valid and reliable and that find those students with outstanding performance or potential for outstanding performance from all cultural groups.